 NICKY BENTHAM – PRODUCER, FOUNDER

 Nicky is an accomplished, hands on producer with success in feature drama and documentary.
-She is currently in post-production on a children’s film entitled YOU CAN TUTU which Neon will directly distribute, and has recently completed THE SILENT STORM, a tempestuous drama starring Andrea Riseborough and Damian Lewis.
+She recently completed the children’s feature film, YOU CAN TUTU, which will be released by Netflix in 2017, and has also released THE SILENT STORM, a tempestuous drama starring Andrea Riseborough and Damian Lewis.
 The film was Executive Produced by Barbara Broccoli and Michael G. Wilson, their first film outside of the Bond series.
-It premiered at the BFI London Film Festival and will be released theatrically by Sony in 2016.
+It premiered at the BFI London Film Festival and was released theatrically by Sony in 2016.

 Other feature producing credits include Duncan Jones’ multi award-winning sci-fi MOON, starring Sam Rockwell and Kevin Spacey.
 Following a Sundance premiere the film was released internationally by Sony Pictures Classics, and proved both a critical and commercial success, picking up the top prizes at Edinburgh and the BIFA’s as well as a BAFTA.
 It went on to be on of Sony’s highest grossing independent releases of 2009.
 Prior to this Nicky teamed up with Kurt Engfehr (producer Bowling for Columbine, Fahrenheit 9/11) to produce the BAFTA nominated feature documentary TAKING LIBERTIES, which examined how the war on terror has affected civil liberties.